 - Maintaining a long-term financial plan and approving an annual budget for the school

 - Hiring, evaluating, and providing feedback to the Head of School

 - Ensuring that the school's Mission is reflected in its programs, and is adequately resourced

-The governance structure of the Board of trustees consists of 4 standing committees, Finance, Trusteeship, Advancement, and Executive.
-They are made up of members of the Board, Administration, and members of the community.
+The governance structure of the Board of Trustees consists of four (4) standing committees, Finance, Trusteeship, Facilities and Executive.
+They are made up by a combination of members of the Board, Administration, and members of the community.

 The role of the Finance Committee is to exercise oversight over school finances, recommend draft annual budgets for Board approval, and develop a rolling seven-year financial plan for LCS.

 The role of the Trusteeship Committee is to sustain an effective Board at LCS to carry out its mission using good governance practices, and to ensure that a strong pool of candidates stands for election each year.

 The role of the Facilities Committee is to exercise oversight over LCS school facilities, and make recommendations to the Board on any facility maintenance or development.